 - Prior Year Return Importing.
 If you prepared last year’s tax return with Jackson Hewitt Online or at a Jackson Hewitt storefront, you can import it into your current year return.
-You can also import prior year returns from TurboTax, H&R Block, and TaxAct.
+You can’t import returns from competitors, unfortunately.

-- Email & Live Chat Support.
-Jackson Hewitt offers free live chat support during the company’s regular business hours (all times Eastern): 9am to 9pm, Monday through Friday; 10am to 7pm, Saturday; and 11am to 8pm, Sunday.
+- Email & Phone Support.
+Jackson Hewitt offers free phone support during regular (Eastern Time) business hours.
 The email support feature is available 24/7, though after-hours queries can take up to 24 hours to produce a response.
-Email and live chat support is suitable for technical issues with your return and basic tax questions.
+Email and live phone support is suitable for technical issues with your return and basic tax questions.
 More complex questions are best directed toward a branch office.
 Branch offices are open during regular business hours earlier in the season, and later during crunch time.

-The Basic Edition costs $34.95 for your federal return and $36.95 for each state, though the federal portion is discounted to $19.95 for a limited time.
-Basic is suitable for people with only slightly complicated tax situations, including filers who need to account for student loan interest or claim the Earned Income Tax Credit without dependents.
+This edition is suitable for people with only slightly complicated tax situations, including filers who need to account for student loan interest or claim the Earned Income Tax Credit with dependents.
+Like the free plan, it’s not appropriate for filers claiming more than $100,000 in taxable income.

 - Student Loan Interest Deduction.
 This edition allows you to deduct student loan interest from your taxable income, subject to the IRS’s $2,500 maximum benefit.

-- Earned Income Tax Credit (No Dependents).
-If you have no dependents, this edition allows you to claim the Earned Income Tax Credit and file Schedule EIC with dependents.
+- Earned Income and Child Tax Credit.
+This edition allows you to claim the Earned Income Tax Credit and file Schedule EIC with dependents.
 You can claim other dependent care expenses here as well.